 Maintaining assets: maintaining existing housing stock in a good condition is critical to maintaining long term asset value and viability and to improving environmental sustainability

-Light touch regulation: lighter touch on regulation, and an end to inspection brings greater responsibility on the sector to drive our own improvement
+Light touch regulation: lighter touch on regulation brings greater responsibility on the sector to drive our own improvement

-Localism and scrutiny: providing a repairs services that responds to local priorities and is accountable and scrutinised by tenants has never been more important
+Localism and scrutiny: providing a repairs service that responds to local priorities and is accountable and scrutinised by tenants has never been more important